oceanprotocol/list-purgatory/policies/README.md

 ### What is the Ocean Market Purgatory Process?

-Purgatory can be for a data asset, or an actor.
+Purgatory can be for a data asset or an actor.

 * **Purgatory for a data asset** is state in which a published data asset is tagged as "in purgatory" in Ocean Market.
 Being in purgatory has implications into how the asset is displayed in Ocean Market, and what actions are permitted to be performed on the asset.
-Once in purgatory, the asset (actor) may stay there, or leave purgatory if certain conditions are fulfilled.
+Once in purgatory, the asset (actor) may stay there or leave purgatory if certain conditions are fulfilled.

 ![](images/process-asset.svg)